SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

   _(so it is some label, typically NodeLabel or EdgeLabel, in a Mermaid diagram)_

-The selector looks long and ugly because
-Selecting elements with a particular class-name suffix is a bit hacky because of limitations of the CSS specification.
+The selector looks long and ugly because selecting elements with a particular class-name suffix is a bit hacky because of limitations of the CSS specification.
 Essentially, under the appropriate `code` and `svg` elements, we look for